MIDRC/MIDRC_Diversity_Calculator/README.md

 <h3>Installing Requirements</h3>

-You may install project dependencies using pip or conda.
+You may install project dependencies using pip.

 Using pip: